akullpp/awesome-java/README.md

 # Contributing

-Contributions are very welcome.
-Just mind the general style.
+Contributions are very welcome, please have a look at [CONTRIBUTING](https://github.com/akullpp/awesome-java/blob/master/CONTRIBUTING.md for guidelines.